nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Click on the **Create button** as shown in the screenshot above.

 ![Create_Popup](images/userGuide/Create_2.png "Create Popup")
 2. A popup window appear, as shown in the screenshot above.
 Fill in the Medical Condition, Doctor Name, and Duration (Number of days) and click **Generate MC**.
-Now, you have successfully generate a MC.
+Now, you have successfully generated a MC.

-### View the Medical File of a patient: `view`
+### View the Medical File of a patient: `view` {#view}

 View a PDF Medical Certificate for a patient using command:

 Format: `view INDEX {FILE INDEX}`